 “In the end we will conserve only what we love; we will love only what we understand; and we will understand only what we have been taught.” – Baba Dioum

 Garden Service Awards Manager, Adopt the Garden Coordinator

 John Malouf is a SCS parent, a Dos Vientos Realtor, and an Eagle Scout.
 John brings many years of outdoor scouting and conservation experience to the Sycamore Canyon Garden.
 John Malouf Realty donated our lovely garden shed affectionately named, “The Little Red Barn”.
 John enjoys being active in the community through volunteering at the SCS Garden and coaching youth soccer.
+Come join John at one of the after school Community Gardening events with family and friends.
+Its a rewarding experience and promotes great opportunity for community service and team building.
 If you’re a scout searching for a meaningful service project benefiting future generations of SCS students, the SCS Garden Committee would love to hear from you.
 Please contact John at: firstname.lastname@example.org to inquire about scout service project opportunities in the SCS Garden.

 Culture at the Garden Outreach and Support